huggingface/blog/train_memory.md

 \\( \text{Model Parameters} + \text{Optimizer State} + \text{Activations} \\)

 Is it that simple?
-Actually there is a trap.
+Actually, there is a trap.
 The profile can look different depending on the training setup.
 For example, reducing the batch size from 16 to 2 changes the picture:

 ```diff
 - inputs = torch.randint(0, 100, (16, 256), device="cuda")  # Dummy input